alexdangelo/alexdangelo-old.github.io/resume.md

 I foster a supportive environment, where being open and vulnerable leads to deeper connections, growth from taking risks, and a stronger team overall.

-### Software Engineering Manager - Craft.co, Seattle, WA | Remote###
+### Software Engineering Manager - Craft.co, Seattle, WA ###
 ##### *Oct 2020 - current* #####
-Led software development of SaaS business applications.
-Built a fully remote US engineering team from scratch, hiring 3 engineers.
+Built a fully remote US engineering team from scratch, hiring 3 engineers, to work on a SaaS business product and API.

 ### Software Development Manager - PayScale, Seattle, WA ###
 ##### *Jan 2018 - Feb 2020* #####